 Competition Pool Swimmer Safety

 As we talked about in a previous article, the very air the swimmers are breathing could be dangerous due to chloramines rising above the surface.
 The constant movement and splashing these water warriors create only aggravate the problem.
 Keeping chloramines out of your pro pool is uber important.
-Check your combined chlorine levels often by testing and then reading your results on your PoolShark H20 App.
+Check your combined chlorine levels often by testing, reading your results, and logging them into your pool log on your PoolShark H20 App.
 Proper ventilation is also a must.

 Proper handling of Accidental Fecal Releases (AFR) is important because even swimmer celebrities can have accidents.
 Luckily the PoolShark H20 App has response instructions.
 Did you know many well-known pro swimmers openly admit to peeing in the pool?
 Gross, but true.
 We don’t want anyone getting sick prior to or during a meet.
 It is your job as the pool operator to keep the water safe.
 The best way to do this is to have healthy, balanced water.
 The best way to get, and maintain said water is with the use of the Pool Shark H20 App.
 Any guess on which app gets the gold medal for helping keep pools safe nationwide?
 Yup.
 Pool Shark H20 to the rescue…yet again!